RxTx Research is advancing open-source scientific software for biochemical and pharmaceutical applications.

 - Jon Turney

-The development of a streamlined command-line interface using cxxopts was started during the project.
-Development of graphical and web user interfaces are planned in future projects.
+The development of a streamlined command-line interface using cxxopts was started during the project, while the developments of graphical and web user interfaces are planned for future projects.

 There are many other smaller changes that were made during the project; if you are interested in details, you are invited to check our portfolio until the release notes are written.

 - RxDock website: home page, comparison with rDock